 All degree requirements must be completed within five years of beginning the master's degree.
-The comprehensive examination must be taken before a student can sign up for Thesis courses.

 THESIS AND NON-THESIS OPTIONS

 Both thesis and non-thesis degree plans are available in most of the graduate programs at Texas A&M International University.